pearmini/colorfu/readme.md

 ## Why is it

-Writing the word Fu is the tradition of Chinese New Year, people will write a big Fu on red paper and stick it on the door to express the good expectations of the new year.
+Writing the word "福" (Fu) is the tradition of Chinese New Year, people will write a big "福" on red paper and stick it on the door to express the good expectations of the new year.

 ![fu](https://i.loli.net/2021/11/08/shFjeYXUEgGJ5AZ.png)

+This is a great example that people use words and colors to express their feelings or ideas.
+And on the other hand, wallpaper is the most common thing we see everyday which should not be cold.

-What it if you can use more colors and more words to express more feelings?
-Not only can you make your wallpapers beautiful, but also make them meaningful.
+What it if you can use more colors and more words to make wallpapers to express more feelings ?
+In that way, not only can you make your wallpapers beautiful, but also make them meaningful.

 ![good mode](https://i.loli.net/2021/11/08/kdPIX5V2WxhoGeR.png)